 The first thing you are going to do is head to your dashboard (the backend of your website) by logging into your WordPress admin.
 In Wealthy Affiliate, this is quite easy.
 You click on Site Manager, scroll to your website and click on “Log in.”
 Your password is already encrypted and secured with SiteRubix technology so you don’t have to remember ‘one more’ password!
 If you are anything like me, you already have more passwords than you care to remember.

-Now that you are in the dashboard of your website, it is time to add some crucial plugins.
-The WordPress platform is used by 30% of ALL websites, which numbers in the millions, and comes with its own range of plugins.
+Now that you are into the dashboard of your website, it is time to add some crucial plugins.
+The WordPress platform is used by 34.8% of ALL websites, which numbers in the millions, and comes with its own range of plugins.
 You don’t want a lot to begin with but you certainly will want these two.

 What is a plugin?
 A plugin (or add on) is software that contains a group of functions.
 They can extend the functions already in place or they can add new features to your existing website.

 To begin, scroll down the left side of your dashboard to “Plugins” and click on it.
-In the list of installed plugsin, you will see All in One SEO Pack and EWWW Image Optimizer (image compression) with a description of each.
+In the list of install plugin, you will see All in One SEO Pack and EWWW Image Optimizer (image compression) with a description of each.
 You are going to click ‘Activate’ on each one.
 We will talk more about SEO a little further down, but for now, activate them.

 “Cleaning” Up Your New Website